Nkuringo Sector The Nkuringo sector is one of the best regions located at the Southern…

 Birding Tours in Bigodi Wetland

-Birding tours in Bigodi Wetland Sanctuary: Located in Magombe Swamp/Bigodi Village, Western Uganda is Bigodi Wetland a home to several species of primates, birds, butterflies, and floral species.
+Birding tours in Bigodi Wetland Sanctuary: Located in Magombe Swamp/Bigodi Village, Western Uganda is Bigodi Wetland a home to over 138 bird species plus several species of primates, butterflies, and floral species.
 Bigodi is one of the main areas of interest for visitors on chimpanzee tracking safaris in Kibale National Park to end or begin their exploration.

 Bigodi Wetland is 6kms away from Kanyanchu Tourism Centre, a briefing point for visitors on chimpanzee trekking tours in Kibale Forest National Park.
 Bigodi takes its name after Rutooro word “Kugodya” meaning walk wearily.